sclinede/blood_contracts-core/README.md

 ## "And Then" Composition (BC::Pipe class)

 Our API client just reads a document from the Internet, which is why first we need to parse it as JSON and then extract something useful.
-This is where "#and_then" method quite useful.
+This is where `#and_then` method quite useful.
 It runs validation over first BC::Refined and only if the first validation was successful calls the other one.
-Otherwise we'll just receive ContractFailure, you know.
+Otherwise we'll just receive `BC::ContractFailure`, you know.

-Our first challenge is to read rubygem info from the API, so we need two types: Json (for parsing) and Gem (for gem info)
+Our first challenge is to read Ruby gem info from the API, so we need two types: Json (for parsing) and Gem (for gem info)

 ```ruby
 module RubygemsAPI